Sales, Customer Success & Account Management job market report cover, Philadelphia-Camden-Wilmington, PA-NJ-DE-MD, 2026-06

 high pay highly concentrated

-Best-paying path: The strongest pay tends to sit in senior account executive, account management, and customer success roles inside technology, healthcare services, insurance, healthcare, and pharmaceuticals, with management tracks above that.[6][10]
+Best-paying path: The strongest pay tends to sit in mid-to-senior account executive, account management, and customer success roles at enterprise employers, which account for about 25% of the local posting mix.[35][31]

 Where the Opportunities Are Concentrated